Estimated reading time: 10 minutes

 An orbital solar power station could inexhaustibly produce clean energy because the sun always shines in space.
 The array would orbit 22,000 miles above Earth and then “beam” the energy back to the planet.

-Understandably, this approach’s biggest hurdle is getting the system shipped out to space.
-Its production cost would also cost a pretty penny, and the system’s distance would naturally present some difficulties when the system requires repairs.
+Understandably, this approach’s biggest hurdle is getting the system shipped out to space—the production cost would be pretty massive, and the system’s distance would naturally present some difficulties when the system requires repairs.

-Tesla’s Solar Roof demonstrates how the aesthetics of residential rooftop solar are advancing alongside panel efficiency.
+Tesla’s new Solar Roof demonstrates how the aesthetics of residential rooftop solar are advancing alongside panel efficiency.

 While the Solar Roof's PV tiles replace your existing roof, Sistine Solar has developed SolarSkin, which is a "skin," that covers conventional solar panels to enhance their aesthetic appeal.

-Usually anything covering panels such as dust or snow problematically blocks panels from soaking up rays.
+Usually, anything covering panels, such as dust or snow, will block panels from soaking up rays.
 Although SolarSkin covers the panels, the company claims that it minimally affects energy production.